PolyArch/cs259/07-exams.md

 You may use any resources available to you, asides from looking at answers to similar questions or consulting with anyone else about the answers.
-Questions are not intended to require very long answers, however, and the entire exam should be takable within 1-3 hours, depending on your writing speed.
+Questions are not intended to require very long answers, however, and the entire exam should be take-able within 1-3 hours, depending on your writing speed.
 It could take much longer and be more stressful, of course, if you need to do re-read papers to answer the questions.
 These questions will be primarily short-essay questions, focusing on concept synthesis and relationships.